Welcome message from Maitisong Director Tefo Paya:

-Maitisong Festival 2017 is scheduled for April 1st – 11th at various venues around Gaborone.
+Maitisong Festival 2018 is scheduled for April 12th – 22nd at various venues around Gaborone.
 As usual, with a varied and exciting line-up of events, the Festival will celebrate brilliant local and international shows to provide an unforgettable experience for all.
 There will be both free and paid shows to ensure that everyone gets a piece of the action.
+Applications for the 2018 Maitisong Festival are now closed.

-In its 30th year running, the Maitisong Festival is undoubtedly the biggest arts festival in Botswana.
-International and local artists will bring theatre, music, dance, poetry and comedy to fee-paying audiences in several venues around Gaborone, as well as non-stop music to thousands of revellers in under-privileged areas free of charge.
-We look forward to celebrating three decades of arts promotion, raising the professional bar in the arts, launching careers and connecting Botswana artists with their international counterparts.
+In its 31st year running, the Maitisong Festival is undoubtedly the biggest arts festival in Botswana.
+International and local artists will bring theatre, music, dance, poetry and comedy to fee-paying audiences in several venues around Gaborone.
+We look forward to celebrating another year of arts promotion, raising the professional bar in the arts, launching careers and connecting Botswana artists with their international counterparts.

-This year’s theme is a call for artists to familiarise themselves with the business side of the arts industry.
+This 2017 theme was a call for artists to familiarise themselves with the business side of the arts industry.
 As Botswana’s arts industry grows, Maitisong implores the arts community to create wealth for themselves by providing work of value to consumers.

 SPONSORS AND PARTNERS